bontreger/ansible-F5_configuration/README.md

-# ansible-F5_configuration
+# ansible-F5_VIP_creation
-A role design for configuring F5 devices
+A role for creating VIPs on an F5 for new applications